Chatnaut/Arclight/README.md

 To exit MySQL, type quit or use the EXIT; statement.
 EXIT;
-Connecting to VM Dashboard
+Connecting to Arclight Dashboard

-You will need to restart your server before you can use the VM Dashboard software.
+You will need to restart your server before you can use the Arclight Dashboard software.
 This way the server restarts with all the necessary hypervisor software loaded and the user groups applied. sudo reboot

 Once rebooted, use a web browser to navigate to your server’s IP address or domain name.
 Add /arclight to the end of the URL.
 For example: http://192.168.1.2/arclight